spotlightpa/poor-richard/content/news/2022-10-13-SPLABORTION13.md

 ## New clinics unlikely

-Following the leak of the eventual Roe decision in May, Pennsylvania clinics began receiving record levels of calls from people seeking answers and appointments from within and outside Pennsylvania.
+Following the leak of the eventual <i>Roe</i> decision in May, Pennsylvania clinics began receiving record levels of calls from people seeking answers and appointments from within and outside Pennsylvania.
 Anticipating greater demand, providers hired more patient navigators, expanded appointment availability, and recruited volunteers to help them answer phone calls.

-On the day of the leak, Allentown Women’s Center received over 400 calls, a spokesperson told Spotlight PA, a 100% increase from its pre-Roe average.
+On the day of the leak, Allentown Women’s Center received over 400 calls, a spokesperson told Spotlight PA, a 100% increase from its pre-<i>Roe</i> average.
 In response, the center organized a new volunteer program to help with answering phones to allow health workers to focus on providing care.

 Planned Parenthood of Western Pennsylvania hired four new health care workers — including assistants, clinicians, and registered nurses — as well as more administrative staff.When the official ruling was made, call volumes again spiked.
 For Allegheny Reproductive Health Center, the only other freestanding abortion clinic in Pittsburgh, call volume increased to 10 times the rate before the court decision was made, Medical Director Sheila Ramgopal said in an August public <a href="https://www.penncapital-star.com/health-care/western-pa-abortion-providers-say-they-are-seeing-an-increase-in-out-of-state-patients-post-dobbs">hearing on abortion access</a>.